Traveling the USA is so much more fun when you have your USA Food Bucket List ready to check off as you go!

 Where: Western Montana

-The first time I had a huckleberry milkshake in Montana was a diner not far the National Bison Reserve.
+The first time I had a huckleberry milkshake in Montana was at a diner not far the National Bison Reserve.
 It was 1995 and I was a student at the University of Montana in Missoula.
 It was so delicious that I made it my mission to try huckleberry milkshakes around the state.

 Huckleberries are small, purplish berries that grow wild in Montana and other Rocky Mountain states and provinces.
 Montana huckleberries are in the same genus as blueberries (Vaccinium), whereas a different genus of huckleberries grows back east.